|

 He moved back to Transfer after his

-mother’s death 1990 and substituted
+mother’s death in 1990 and

-as an elementary teacher in the
+substituted as an elementary teacher

-schools.
-In 1995 and 1996, he taught
+in the local schools.
+In 1995 and

-a computer class and coached the
+1996, he taught a computer class and

-girls and boys varsity basketball
+coached the girls and boys varsity

-team at Sharon Christian Academy in
+basketball teams at Sharon Christian

-Sharon, PA.
-He also taught a
+Academy in Sharon, PA.
+He also

-Multimedia Class at Lane Bible
+taught a Multimedia Class at Lane

-College in Transfer. |
+Bible College in Transfer.
+Later In

 He currently resides in Greenville,